Installation

 Few examples

-Latest version of 8.3.x running FPM + NGINX from Github Packages
+Latest version of 8.3.x running FPM + NGINX from GitHub Packages

 ghcr.io/serversideup/php:8.3-fpm-nginx

-Beta version (of this repository, not PHP) running PHP CLI 8.x
+Latest beta version (of this repository, not PHP) running PHP CLI 8.x

 serversideup/php:beta-8